-Offerors should organize Proposals into the following Sections:
+Consultants should organize Proposals into the following Sections:

 - A. Professional Qualifications

-- B. Past Involvement with Similar Projects

-- C. Proposed Work Plan
+- B. Proposed Work Plan

-- D. Fee Proposal (include in a separate sealed envelope clearly marked "Fee Proposal")
+- C. Fee Proposal (include in a separate sealed envelope clearly marked "Fee Proposal")

-- E. Authorized Negotiator
+- D. Authorized Negotiator

-- F. Attachments
+- E. Attachments

 The following describes the elements that should be included in each of the proposal sections and the weighted point system that will be used for evaluation of the proposals.
-Refer to Section II Scope of Services for additional requirements.

-A. Professional Qualifications - 20 points

-- 1. State the full name and address of your organization and, if applicable, the branch office(s) or other subsidiary element that will perform, or assist in performing, the work hereunder.
+- A. Professional Qualifications 20 points - 1.
+State the full name and address of your organization and, if applicable, the branch office or other subordinate element that will perform, or assist in performing, the work hereunder.
 Indicate whether it operates as an individual, partnership, or corporation.
 If as a corporation, include whether it is licensed to operate in the State of Michigan. - 2.
 Include the name of executive and professional personnel by skill and qualification that will be employed in the work.
 Show where these personnel will be physically located during the time they are engaged in the work.
 Indicate which of these individuals you consider key to the successful completion of the project.
 Identify only individuals who will do the work on this project by name and title.
-Resumes and qualifications are required for all proposed key project personnel, including all subcontractors.
-Qualifications and capabilities of any subcontractors must also be included. - State history of the firm, in terms of length of existence, types of services provided, etc. Identify the technical details that make the firm uniquely qualified for this work.
+Resumes and qualifications are required for all proposed project personnel, including all subconsultants.
+Qualifications and capabilities of any subconsultants must also be included. - 3.
+State history of the firm, in terms of length of existence, types of services provided, etc. Identify the technical details which make the firm uniquely qualified for this work.